CASA (30 months to 6 years)

 The Casa environment unifies the psycho-social, physical, and academic functioning of the child.
 It is an important task to provide children with an early and general foundation that includes a positive attitude toward school, inner security and a sense of order, pride in the physical environment, abiding curiosity, a habit of concentration, habits of initiative and persistence, the ability to make decisions, self-discipline, and a sense of responsibility to other members of the class, school, and community.

-Our belief is that learning is effective in an environment where children can grow and develop to their potential.
-Parents are encouraged to come and observe their child at work.
+We believe that learning is effective in an environment where children can grow and develop to their potential.
+Parents are encouraged to come and observe their children at work.

 Grace and Courtesy

-The Sensorial manipulative and materials are designed to help children learn about qualities like colour, size, shape, length, texture, and sound.
-3-6-year old are increasingly able to make finer discriminations of the many stimuli all around them.
+The Sensorial manipulative and materials are designed to help children learn about qualities like color, size, shape, length, texture, and sound.
+3-6-year olds are increasingly able to make finer discriminations of the many stimuli all around them.
 Sensorial activities assist children in refining these skills and becoming good observers of the world.

-The children are introduced to the names of things, and sounds and letters, language materials are often tactile, taking advantage of the 3 and 4-year old’s sensitivity to learning through touch.
+The children are introduced to the names of things, sounds, and letters, language materials are often tactile, taking advantage of the 3 and 4-year old’s sensitivity to learning through touch.

 Concrete materials are used to introduce mathematical concepts in the Montessori classroom.
 Children build their abstract mathematical reasoning skills on these early concrete experiences.
 They learn how a numeral represents an amount.
-They manipulate objects to see concretely operations like addition and subtraction.
-These exercises cater to children’s developing sense of order, sequence, one-to-one correspondence and directionality.
+They manipulate objects to see concrete operations like addition and subtraction.
+These exercises cater to children’s developing sense of order, sequence, one-to-one correspondence, and directionality.